ntanis-dev/essentials-for-spotify/README.md

   Navigate and play through your playlists.

   - Rotate: Navigate
   - Push: Play
   - Touch: Refresh
 - **New Releases**\
   Navigate and play through your personalized new releases.

   - Rotate: Navigate
   - Push: Play
   - Touch: Refresh

+## Notes

+I started this project in plain JavaScript, then halfway through rewrote the buttons and dials in TypeScript.\
+However I never had the grit to port the rest, so now it’s a hybrid mess, sorry about that. 😁\
+I only built it because when I got my first Stream Deck, every available Spotify control plugin fell short for my taste.

 ## Disclaimer